The fascination of minimum length and minimum time

 If particles, interactions and space are made of strands, the particle masses and coupling constants must be due to statistics of strands.
 Fundamental constants must be unique and calculable.

-Therefore, the 9 lines imply that the most decisive test of any proposed unified theory of relativistic quantum gravity is the calculation of the values of the elementary particle masses, of the mixing matrices, and of the coupling constants.
-Proposals for unified theories that do not allow such calculations are not correct.
+Therefore, the 9 lines imply that the definite test of any proposed unified theory of relativistic quantum gravity is the calculation of the values of the elementary particle masses, of the mixing matrices, and of the coupling constants.
+Proposals for unified theories that do not allow such calculations are wrong.

 The prediction of the neutrino masses and their mixings might well be the only predictions that are still possible in fundamental physics.
 All other constants have already been measured.